ContractManual/contrax-adds-on-extension/README.md

 - `BEARER_TOKEN`: Bearer token for authentication

   Generate one using the following command:

   ```bash
       gcloud auth print-identity-token
   ```

   Then:

   1. Open your Apps Script project in the online editor.
   1. Go to Project Settings (under the gear icon).
   1. Scroll to Script Properties.
   1. Add your key-value pairs here.
 This is similar to setting environment variables.

+### Moke Google Apps Script

+On every function you add to the script, add it to `src\lib\mock-google-script.js` as well. that's will allow you to test the function locally.